-The Sternbergia genus are grown from hardy bulbs in the garden and are able to reach about 15 cm in height.
+The Sternbergia genus are grown from hardy bulbs in the garden.
+They are able to reach about 15 cm (6 inches) in height.

-Common names finclude Winter Daffodils and Yellow Autumn Crocus; visit here for information on how to grow daffodils.
+Common names include Winter Daffodils and Yellow Autumn Crocus; visit here for information on how to grow daffodils.

 Sternbergia bloom in the autumn with Yellow or White crocus-like flowers.